-In fact, there is very little difference between filter and output plugins, other than tasks that they will be performing.
+In fact, there are many ways in which filter and output plugins are similar.
 Like filters, outputs should call the InChan method on the provided runner to get an input channel, which will feed PipelinePack objects.
-Like filters, outputs should listen on this channel until it is closed, at which time they should perform any necessary clean-up and thenreturn.
-And, like filters, any output plugin with a ticker_interval value in the configuration will use that value to create a ticker channel that can be accessed using the runner's Ticker method.
+Like filters, outputs should listen on this channel until it is closed, at which time they should perform any necessary clean-up and then return.
+And, like filters, any output plugin with a ticker\interval value in the configuration will use that value to create a ticker channel that can be accessed using the runner's Ticker method.
 And, finally, outputs should also be sure to call PipelinePack.Recycle() when they finish w/ a pack so that Heka knows the pack is freed up for reuse.